-Bed bugs can be a serious problem in the home, but particularly in hotels and hostels that have a high turnover of visitors.
+Bed bugs and ants can be a serious problem in the home, but particularly in hotels and hostels that have a high turnover of visitors.
 Bed bugs usually hide in cracks and crevices during the day (e.g. bedframes, mattresses, skirting boards, behind wallpaper), and come out at night to feed on their favorite host – humans.
 Each bed bug feeds on average every 2 weeks, and so an infestation will not always be noticeable until their numbers have multiplied and the feeding frequency increases.
 By this stage, dozens of bed bugs are likely to be present, and usually they will have spread to other rooms in the house, particularly if bags, bedding, or clothing items are moved between rooms.

 In order to successfully treat for bed bugs, all potential harbourages need to be inspected carefully, and dismantled if possible.
 In some cases infested furniture may need to be removed/replaced.
-Note: to avoid re-infesting a property, do not replace furniture until the property has been fully treated and confirmed as clear.
+Note: to avoid re-infesting a property, do not replace furniture until the property has been fully treated by ant sprays and confirmed as clear.

 Bed bugs are extremely distressing to anyone who is being bitten by them, as their bites can be very painful, itchy and unsightly.

 Bed bugs can seriously damage the reputation of hotels and hostels, as they have a bad public image of soridness and uncleanliness.

 Due to the difficulty in eradicating bed bugs, a minimum course of 3 treatments is recommended, and to ensure success, the whole property needs to be treated.